 D. NON-REIMBURSABLE EXPENSES

 Unallowable, unsubstantiated or unauthorized expenses will not be reimbursed.
 Please refer to Travel Cheat Sheet and Procedure 07-014 Non-Reimbursable Travel Expenses.
 If it is determined after reimbursement or use of USNH Purchasing card that a traveler violated any provision of USNH’s travel procedures, USNH will recoup such expenses from the traveler by seeking direct reimbursement.
-If full repayment is not received from a USNH employee, the Travel Expense Approver will notify the employee the funds will be collected through a payroll deduction.
+If full repayment is not received from a USNH employee, the Travel Expense Assistant will notify the employee and their supervisor, and the funds will be collected through a payroll deduction.
 USNH retains the right to collect any remaining funds by other means necessary (e.g., a civil suit or criminal prosecution as appropriate under the circumstances).
 In addition, disciplinary action may be taken under campus Human Resources policies or other appropriate internal policies.

-In cases when a Traveler disagrees with the decision of the Travel Expense Approver, the traveler may refer the case to the campus CFO or designee which has the final decision on travel matters.
+In cases when a Traveler disagrees with the decision of the Travel Expense Assistant, the traveler may refer the case to the campus CFO or designee which has the final decision on travel matters.

 E. FUNDRAISING, RECRUITING, AND TEAM TRAVEL